-ADVANCING DETECTION AND SURVEILLANCE OF EUROPEAN WATER CHESTNUT saiwa inc. and DUC are integrating image processing and artificial intelligence techniques for invasive species surveillance.
+ADVANCING DETECTION AND SURVEILLANCE OF EUROPEAN WATER CHESTNUT

+Dr. Peyman Saidi & Dr. Medhi Sanjari, saiwa inc; Kyle Borrowman, Matt Bolding & Mallory Carpenter, DUC-ON saiwa inc. and DUC are integrating image processing and artificial intelligence techniques for invasive species surveillance.
 The main objective is to automate the detection of European water chestnut (EWC) in RGB and IR images collected by drone.
 Windows-based software has been developed to detect EWC in aggregation of RGB images making use of the SegDecNet model, which was trained on nearly 1,400 images collected in the Wolfe Island and Welland River areas in July 2022.
 The ultimate goal is to develop a hands-off, rapid method by which to detect EWC for early detection and control.